UW-Madison-DSI/carbonGPT/data/markdowns/Villa et al., 2024.md

 # VILLA ET AL.

-# 2. Methods

-# 2.1 Soil Sampling

-The mass of the soil was multiplied by the SOC or total N concentration of that soil sample layer.
+the mass of the soil was multiplied by the SOC or total N concentration of that soil sample layer.
 These data were then fitted to a cubic spline to determine SOC and total N mass per area (Wendt & Hauser, 2013).
 Transect starting points and bearings were randomly selected from within each field, excluding a 5-m buffer from edges.
 A total of 900 soil samples were collected and transported to UC Merced for laboratory analysis.
 Total organic carbon (TOC) and total N concentrations were measured for all 900 samples as described in Villa and Ryals (2021).
 Soils were tested for effervescence upon the addition of 4 N HCl, indicating the presence of soil inorganic carbon (SIC) (Harris et al., 2001).
 Effervescence was only detected at the Merced site where SIC accounted for ∼22% of the total C (Villa & Ryals, 2021).
 One paired transect (amended treatment and an unamended control) with the highest relative change was selected per site for density fractionations (n = 3).

-# 2.2 Density Fractionations
+# 2.2 Density fractionations

 A subset of sampled depth intervals (0–10, 30–50, and 75–100 cm) from each paired transect were selected for analysis with density fractionation due to the high cost and time required for this method.
 Samples were density separated at 1.85 g·cm−3 as described in Swanston et al. (2005), which separates bulk soil into three fractions to provide information on the potential turnover times of C and N in soils.
 The organic matter in the FLF closely resembles plant material that is “free floating” in the soil matrix and not protected by mineral surfaces.
 This material is more easily mineralizable to microbes and often has the fastest turnover time (Marín-Spiotta et al., 2008; Swanston et al., 2005).
 The OLF contains C and N that are physically protected in soil aggregates.
 This makes it more difficult for decomposers to access it; hence, this fraction tends to have a slower turnover time than that of FLF.
 The HF contains C and N that are bound to mineral surfaces such as clay and metals.
 Typically, HF has the longest residence time compared to FLF and OLF.

 Briefly, 20 g of soil was gently mixed with 75 mL of sodium polytungstate prepared to a density of 1.85 g·cm−3.
 After centrifuging for 1 h at 3500 rpm on an 18-cm-radius centrifuge rotor, the FLF was aspirated off, filtered through a 0.8-μm polycarbonate membrane filter (Whatman Nuclepore Track Etch Membrane), rinsed with deionized (DI) water five times, dried at 50˚C for 48 h, and then weighed.
 The remaining sample was then mixed, sonicated at 70% pulse for 3 min, and then centrifuged for 1 h at 4000 rpm.
 The OLF was aspirated off, filtered, rinsed five times with DI water, dried at 50˚C for 48 h, and then weighed.
 The remaining soil pellet, known as the HF, was mixed with DI water, centrifuged five times, dried at 150˚C for 24 h, and then weighed.

-# 2.3 Total C and N of Fractions
+# 2.3 Total C and N of fractions

 Fractions were analyzed for TOC and total N on the Costech ECS 4010 CHNS-O Elemental Analyzer coupled to a Thermo Scientific Delta-V Plus continuous flow isotope ratio mass spectrometer at the Stable Isotope Ecosystem Laboratory of UC Merced.
 The HF from the Merced site was treated further using the acid fumigation method due to the presence of inorganic C (Harris et al., 2001).
 Acid-treated HFs were analyzed on the elemental analyzer to determine the concentration of SOC.
 SIC was calculated by subtracting the acid-treated C concentrations from total soil C concentrations.

-# 2.4 Organometal Complexes in HFs
+# 2.4 Organometal complexes in HFs

 The HF was used for organomineral extractions following Heckman et al. (2018).
 Briefly, 40 mL of 0.1 M sodium pyrophosphate was added to 1 g of air-dried ground sample and shaken for 16 h.
 Then, samples were centrifuged at 20,000 rpm on an 18-cm-radius centrifuge for 20 min.
 Then, the extraction was decanted and filtered through a 0.2-μm Whatman GD/X gradient syringe nylon membrane filter into 50-mL falcon tubes.
 Filtered extracts were then stored at −20˚C until they were ready for analyses.
 Extractants were diluted with DI at a 1:50 ratio and analyzed on an Inductively Coupled Plasma Atomic Emission Spectrometry (ICP-AES) for Fe and Al at the UC Davis Analytical Laboratory.